ganuonglachanh/flarum-ext-markdown-editor/README.md

 # flarum-ext-markdown-editor

-Integration of [SimpleMDE](https://simplemde.com) Markdown Editor into Flarum.
+Simple toolbar buttons for easier editing of markdown in Flarum.

 # Installation